VoxWave/HeliGen/README.md

 Master branch should always have a compiling version.

 TODO:
- Game Functionality:
+ Game Functionality
  - ~~get a window open~~ (Done)
-  - - get something controllable on the window/screenStuff
- Otherwise related to the project:
+ - get something controllable on the window/screenStuff Otherwise related to the project
  - structure the code bootifully